BlogJob Search10 Types of Networking Events & How to Find Them

 • Do your research.
 Take the time to understand the event and its purpose properly.
 Look into the attendees, panelists, speakers, and more.
 That will help you prepare questions or tailor your approach.

 • Optimize your professional materials.
 If you’re a job seeker, make sure that you bring hard copies of your resume.
 You can go the extra mile by choosing a premium paper or even having a cover letter if you know in advance where you’ll be applying.
-If you’re an established professional or an entrepreneur, you should have your business cards ready.
+If you’re an established professional or an entrepreneur, you should have your digital business cards ready.

 • Dress appropriately.
 Some events have a dress code that you should match.
 In other cases, you should match the tone of the event and find out whether you’ll need business or casual attire.
 You’ll feel more confident in appropriate clothing and likely leave a strong first impression.